null

-All about Sparkling Wine
+All About Sparkling Wine

-All about Sparkling Wine
+All About Sparkling Wine

 When you think of celebrating, what are the first things that come to mind?
 Balloons, confetti, tasty food probably, and of course - bubbly.
 It is hard to properly celebrate without the pop of a cork from a sparkling wine.
 That one detail can come with a bit of stress when trying to find the right bottle to choose.
 Should you go with the classic celebration tool, Champagne?
 Will another sparkling do?
 What is the difference between sparkling varietals anyway?
 Does the price reflect the quality?
 Sparkling wine is a broad category so here’s some advice to help you pick the right option for all your festivities.